mobily-enterprises/jsonreststores/README.md

 * hardLimitOnQueries (from the store's `hardLimitOnQueries` attribute)
 * strictSchemaOnFetch (from the store's `strictSchemaOnFetch` attribute)

-This means that a derived store cannot redefine `idProperty`, `schema`, `hardLimitOnQueries`, `strictSchemaOnFetch` (since they are used to create the store when the base store is created).
+As a consequence, a derived store cannot redefine `idProperty`, `schema`, `hardLimitOnQueries`, `strictSchemaOnFetch` (since they are used to create the store when the base store is created).

 This also means that position grouping will depend on the _base_ constructor's `paramIds`, since the collection's `positionBase` will depend _only_ on the base class' `paramIds`.
 (Note: `positionBase` in a collection defines which fields are used to 'group' ordering, see [how repositioning works in SimpleDbLayer](https://github.com/mercmobily/simpledblayer#nested-record-positioning)).
 This will only affect you if you are creating derived stores with positioning.